DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 - performance improvements for several use cases
 - faster restart

 All the TorQ based subscriber processes (e.g. RDB and WDB), and any subscribers that use the TorQ subscription library, can switch between the TP and STP.
-For the minor modifications that must be made to data consumers, please see section XXXX.
+For the minor modifications that must be made to data consumers, please see the Subscriptions section.

-What has been added are multiple logging modes, which allow the logs to be split and partitioned, and subscription modes, which alter how the data is batched and published, as well as error handling, which sends bad messages to a separate file and customisation options.

 **Logging Modes**